gwmatthews/Shirokuma-Cafe/diy.md

 #### Step 2: Extract audio

-All of this assumes that you have a copy of the relevant video files.
-I start with .mkv files, but other formats will work as well as long as you adjust the command below accordingly.
+Assuming that you have a copy of the relevant video files the following command in a terminal opened to the folder where your video file is extract the audio track as an .mp3 file.
+I start with .mkv files, but other formats will work as well as long as you adjust the command accordingly.

 `ffmpeg -i file.mkv -f mp3 -ab 192000 -vn file.mp3 `